Biden Cybersecurity Executive Order: Ex-USSS Reflects

 Challenge: Lack of visibility

-Large organisations have 50-60 solutions in a security stack, which slows down threat activity data collection and correlation.
+Large organizations have 50-60 solutions in a security stack, which slows down threat activity data collection and correlation.
 The slower the mean-time-to-detect (MTTD), the more time an attack has to spread deeper into your architecture.
 More point products, more problems.

 The lack of funding and responding to unfunded mandates is underscoring all these challenges.
 It further compounds the consistent pressure to improve security and compliance quickly.
 A good place to start is consolidating your point solutions on a unified cybersecurity platform so you can improve security efficiency, increase automation, and reduce costs.